Flag of Rhode Island: Design variations

-Some flag manufactures took earlier designs from Wikipedia and other sources which contained a gold border on three-sides representing the fringe of the flag, and produced physical flags with the not realizing that the gold border was meant to be fringe.
+Some flag manufactures took earlier designs from Wikipedia and other sources which contained a gold border on three-sides representing the fringe of the flag, and produced physical flags with them not realizing that the gold border was meant to be fringe.
 It is common for some flags to have a blue trim around the stars and anchor, though this is not described in the flag code.
 The ribbon is sometimes depicted with a gold trim, though this is also not described in the flag code.